victor-rds/docker-etebase/README.md

 ### Upgrade application and database

-If `AUTO_UPATE` is not set you can update by running:
+If `AUTO_UPDATE` is not set you can update by running:

 ```docker exec -it {container_name} python manage.py migrate```